Smoria/AM43-WiFi/README.md

 # AM43-WiFi
 This project changes chinese AM43 blinds engine (like on image below) controls from BLE to WiFi MQTT using ESP8266 modules such as ESP-01 or ESP-12F

+**Now with ESPHome version available**

+*This is not same as AM43 cover component which is just WiFi<->BLE bridge, this is hardware conversion with removal of BLE module*

 ![AM43 device](images/am43.jpeg)

 **This is hardware modification!**